open-resources/physics_bank/content/public/007.Momentum and Impulse/2D Collisions/light_heavy_collision/light_heavy_collision.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Collision of Light and Heavy Object
+    params_vars_title: Collision of Light and Heavy Object
-      part1:
-        ans1:
-          value: lead sphere
+    params_part1_ans1_value: lead sphere
-        ans2:
-          value: aluminium sphere
+    params_part1_ans2_value: aluminium sphere
-        ans3:
-          value: both spheres experience the same magnitude of change in momentum
+    params_part1_ans3_value: both spheres experience the same magnitude of change in momentum
-        ans4:
-          value: it depends on if the collision was elastic or inelastic
+    params_part1_ans4_value: it depends on if the collision was elastic or inelastic
-        ans5:
-          value: it depends on whether the collision was a direct hit or a glancing blow
+    params_part1_ans5_value: it depends on whether the collision was a direct hit or a glancing blow
-      part2:
-        ans1:
-          value: lead sphere
+    params_part2_ans1_value: lead sphere
-        ans2:
-          value: aluminium sphere
+    params_part2_ans2_value: aluminium sphere
-        ans3:
-          value: both spheres experience the same magnitude of acceleration
+    params_part2_ans3_value: both spheres experience the same magnitude of acceleration
-        ans4:
-          value: it depends on if the collision was elastic or inelastic
+    params_part2_ans4_value: it depends on if the collision was elastic or inelastic
-        ans5:
-          value: it depends on whether the collision was a direct hit or a glancing blow
+    params_part2_ans5_value: it depends on whether the collision was a direct hit or a glancing blow
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 A lead sphere (heavy) collides with an aluminum sphere (light).

 ## Part 1